daos-stack/daos/terraform/examples/daos_cluster/README.md

 ### Update `terraform.tfvars` with your project id

-Now that you have a `terraform.tfvars` file you need to replace the `<project_id>` placeholder in the file with your project id.
+Now that you have a `terraform.tfvars` file you need to replace the `<project_id>` placeholder in the file with your GCP project id.

 To update the project id in `terraform.tfvars` run